-Please note that plastic sign holders around campus are for Student Life and department events and info specifically.
+\Please note that the plastic sign holders that are supplied around campus are for Student Life and departmental events and information specifically.
+Therefore, only signs from Student Life and the respective academic departments will be allowed to post their signs within the plastic sign holders.
 All other bulletin boards and posting areas are eligible to post materials on.